 The Board finds that East and West are operating as a single transportation system for representation purposes under the RLA.
-Accordingly, the Association's application in File No. CR-6893 is converted to NMB Case No. R-7085 (Passenger Service Employees).
+Accordingly, TWU's application in File Nos.
+CR-6899, CR-6900, and CR-6901 is converted, respectively, to NMB Case Nos.
+R-7093 (Flight Dispatchers), R-7094 (Flight Crew Training) Instructors), and R-7095 (Flight Simulator Engineers).
 Pursuant to Manual Section 19.6, the investigation will proceed to address the representation of the proper crafts or classes.
-Any Intervenor has 14 days from the date of this determination to file an application supported by a showing of interest by a majority of the craft or class of the single transportation system in accordance with Manual Sections 19.601 - 19.603.
+TWU has 14 days from the date of this determination to support its application with showings of interest of at least 35 percent of the crafts or classes of the single transportation system in accordance with Manual Sections 19.601 - 19.603.
 The participants are reminded that existing certifications remain in effect until the Board issues a new certification or dismissal.
 See Manual Section 19.7.